Access the Series: Enrolling now in The Estate Registry. →

 Massive arrangement of butter sticks and seasonal spices for shortbread prep

-Baking at a controlled 300°F is a deliberate choice for this high-lipid dough.
-A lower temperature prevents the butter from leaching out of the dough too rapidly, allowing the starches to gelatinize slowly and set the cookie’s geometry.
-This results in a pale, elegant finish that provides a stark, high-contrast canvas for vibrant seasonal sprinkles and spiced sugars.
+Baking at a gentle 300 degrees is a deliberate choice for this butter-rich dough.
+The lower temperature keeps the butter from melting out too fast, allowing the cookie to set slowly into a stable, tender crumb.
+The result is a pale, elegant finish — a beautifully neutral canvas that makes vibrant seasonal sprinkles and spiced sugars pop with festive color.

 Fork tines compressing pumpkin spice dough balls on a baking sheet